prubbens/InSilicoFlow/README.md

 ## fcstocsv.py
 The analysis starts from the output of a flow cytometer, after which it has been preprocessed following the robust digital gating strategy by [Prest etl al. (2013)](http://www.sciencedirect.com/science/article/pii/S0043135413008361).
 As the output of this preprocessing still is .fcs, the data first needs to be transformed to a .csv-format; fcstocsv.py takes care of that.

+## insilico.py
+Script used to perform the first part of the analysis explained in the paper.

+## invitro.py
+Script used to retrieve the composition of a synthetic bacterial community.